bernard357/plumbery-contrib/fittings/applications/tuleap/README.md

 ![Tuleap](tuleap.png)

-[Tuleap](https://www.tuleap.org/) is a software platform for project management that enables managers and developers to utilize diverse development methodologies including Agile, traditional, or hybrid or custom processes.
-It helps organizations meet industry standards like Capability Maturity Model Integration (CMMI) and ITIL.
-Tuleap facilitates the planning of software releases, the prioritization of business requirements, the assignment of tasks to project members, the monitoring of project progress, and the creation of reports.[7]
-It features site-wide trackers and real-time reports on risks, requirements, tasks, bugs, change requests, support requests, user stories.[8]
-It supports Kanban, Scrum, and hybrid methodologies in project management.
+[Tuleap](https://www.tuleap.org/) is a software platform for [Application Lifecycle Management (ALM)](https://en.wikipedia.org/wiki/Application_lifecycle_management) that enables managers and developers to utilize diverse development methodologies including Agile, traditional, or hybrid or custom processes.
+It helps organizations meet industry standards like [Capability Maturity Model Integration (CMMI)](https://en.wikipedia.org/wiki/Capability_Maturity_Model_Integration) and [ITIL](https://en.wikipedia.org/wiki/ITIL).
+Tuleap facilitates the planning of software releases, the prioritization of business requirements, the assignment of tasks to project members, the monitoring of project progress, and the creation of reports.
+It features site-wide trackers and real-time reports on risks, requirements, tasks, bugs, change requests, support requests, user stories.
+It supports [Kanban](https://en.wikipedia.org/wiki/Kanban), [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), and hybrid methodologies in project management.

-The objective of this use case is to deploy a Tuleap server, at the [Managed Cloud Platform from Dimension Data](http://cloud.dimensiondata.com/eu/en/).
+The objective of this use case is to deploy a ready-to-use Tuleap server, at the [Managed Cloud Platform from Dimension Data](http://cloud.dimensiondata.com/eu/en/).
 This is done with [plumbery](https://docs.mcp-services.net/display/PLUM/Plumbery) and a template that is provided below.

 ## Requirements for this use case